DiogoCercilio/javascript-algorithms/src/data-structures/linked-list/README.md

 ##### Pros #####

+- Very simple
-- Efficient Inserts and Removal
+- Efficient Inserts and Delete O(1) (Constant Time)
+- Can handle any type of data, and the elements can be sorted or unsorted
+- can have duplicated or unique values
 ##### Cons #####

-- Access time is Linear (Slower compared to Arrays)
+- Access time when searching for the nth element is O(n) (Linear) (Slower compared to Arrays)

 ---